Andy4495/Template-Repo/README.md

 - `extras`
   Can be used to store other information relevant to the repo, such as documentation, hardware, or related tools information.
 This directory is optional and is ignored by the Arduino development IDE and tools.
 - `.github/workflows`
   Contains sample [GitHub workflow][8] action files.
-Update these for your specific needs:
+Update these for your specific needs.

+  Note that these are also defined as [starter workflows][15] in my [`.github` repo][16] and will be offered when creating a new workflow from the GitHub web interface.

   - `CheckMarkdownLinks.yml`: Checks for [broken links in Markdown files][7] in your repository.
 Also note that there is a badge related to the status of this check embedded at the top of this README file.
   - `mlc_config.json`: Configuration file used by `CheckMarkdownLinks.yml`.
 In particular, this file defines HTTP status codes 429 (Too Many Requests), 403 (Forbidden), and 200 (OK) as valid "alive" status codes when checking URLs.
 Both 429 and 403 are often returned by the automated link check for valid URLs, and by defining them as "Alive" codes, you can cut down on false failures when running the Check Markdown Links action.